Bite Alignment Treatment

 • Indigestion

-These symptoms might seem unrelated to teeth at first glance, but they are often caused by bite misalignment.
-Neglecting bite problems can worsen symptoms or potentially lead to other illnesses.
-If you feel even slight discomfort, it is important to visit a dental clinic promptly for proper diagnosis and treatment.
+These symptoms may seem unrelated to teeth, but they are often caused by misaligned bite.
+Ignoring bite issues can worsen symptoms or lead to other diseases.
+If you feel any discomfort, it is important to visit a dental clinic early for proper diagnosis and treatment.

-After receiving fillings or crowns from cavity treatment, discomfort can arise if the bite feels too high or too low.
-In such cases, adjusting or remaking the filling or crown can resolve the issue.
+After dental treatments like fillings or crowns, if the bite is too high or too low, discomfort may occur.
+In such cases, adjusting or remaking the fillings or crowns can improve the situation.

 TMJ Disorder

-TMJ disorder is classified based on its pathology as follows:
+TMJ disorder is classified as follows based on its pathology.

-• Type I Masticatory Muscle Disorder: Main symptoms include pain or stiffness in the muscles that move the jaw.
+• Type I Masticatory Muscle Disorder: Main symptoms include pain and stiffness in the muscles that move the jaw (masticatory muscles).

-• Type II Joint Capsule/Ligament Disorder: Caused by inflammation or damage to the joint capsule or ligaments surrounding the jaw joint.
+• Type II Joint Capsule and Ligament Disorder: Caused by inflammation or damage to the joint capsule or ligaments surrounding the jaw joint.

-• Type III Articular Disc Disorder: Occurs due to displacement or deformation of the articular disc (a cushion-like tissue within the jaw joint).
+• Type III Disc Disorder: Occurs when the disc within the jaw joint (a cushion-like structure) is displaced or deformed.

-• Type IIIa Disc Displacement with Reduction: The displaced disc returns to its normal position upon opening the mouth.
-Often accompanied by a “clicking” sound when opening.
+• Type IIIa Anterior Disc Displacement with Reduction: The displaced disc returns to its original position when opening the mouth, often accompanied by a clicking sound.

-• Type IIIb Disc Displacement without Reduction: The disc does not return to its normal position upon opening, causing the jaw to get stuck and preventing wide opening (Closed Lock).
+• Type IIIb Anterior Disc Displacement without Reduction: The disc does not return to its original position when opening the mouth, causing a condition where the mouth cannot open wide (closed lock).

-• Type IV Degenerative Joint Disease (Osteoarthritis): Occurs due to deformation of the jaw joint bones.
+• Type IV Osteoarthritis: Caused by deformation of the jaw joint bones.

-• Type V Other: Conditions not classified above.
+• Type V Others: Conditions not classified above.

-Generally, Type III (Articular Disc Disorder) is considered the most common type of TMJ disorder, accounting for more than half of all cases.
-It is often said that Type IIIa can progress to Type IIIb.
+Generally, Type III (Disc Disorder) is the most common TMJ disorder, accounting for more than half of all cases.
+It is said that Type IIIa often progresses to Type IIIb.

 • Stress